davidfriar/tokyo60ispflashing/README.md

 >
 > Teensy GND <-> Keyboard GND

-Notice how every connection simply connects like to like, except that B0 on the Teensy connects to RESET on the Tokyo 60.
+Notice how every connection simply connects like to like, except that B0 on the Teensy connects to RESET on the Tokyo60.

 We're going to make this, in order to connect the Teensy to our keyboard: